Beetlejuice 2: Will Michael Keaton Return For A Sequel?

 There has been talk of a Beetlejuice 2 with Michael Keaton interested, but he has not officially signed on for a sequel

-It’s now been well over three decades since we’ve seen the black-and-white striped suit, green hair, and demonic clown face of everyone’s favorite house-haunter: Beetlejuice.
-The character was first introduced way back in the 1980s and quickly became part of the zeitgeist thanks to a career performance from the lead, a dark script, excellent direction, and a goth vibe that played a bit differently at the time.
+It’s now been well over three decades (35 years in March 2023, actually) since we’ve seen the black-and-white striped suit, green hair, and demonic clown face of everyone’s favorite house haunter: Beetlejuice.
+Michael Keaton’s famous character was first introduced way back in 1988 and quickly became part of the zeitgeist thanks to a career performance from the lead, a dark script, excellent direction, and a goth vibe that played a bit differently at the time.

 The character was first introduced back in 1988 and was played by the great Michael Keaton.
 The actor was already pretty well established in the comedic landscape, but this movie was definitely a departure from the norm even at the time.
 The titular flick, directed by the great Tim Burton was a dark comedy through and through.
 Whether Beetlejuice 2 picks up along the same lines, remains to be seen, but there is good reason to think we’d be getting something like a full reset with this one.

 That’s because Beetlejuice was a particular play on the haunted house theme, giving us a new window into how these movies could be comedic.
 Essentially a couple, Adam and Barbara Maitland are killed in a car crash only to find out they are meant to haunt their former home.
 A new family buys it though is stereotypically impossible with a rich businessman, his joke of a wife, and their goth daughter, Lydia Deetz.

 Lydia is the only one who can see the Maitlands in their ghostly presence.
 The latter, wanting to run the Deetz’s out of the home call upon Beetlejuice, a demon with a penchant for destruction, to do the job.
 But it all goes pretty haywire with the Beetlejuice getting a little too into the work and falling in love with Lydia along the way.